Colac, Victoria: Natural features

 The plains around Colac are the third largest volcanic plain in the world.
-Australia's largest permanent salt lake and Victoria's largest natural lake, Lake Corangamite, is nearby and Red Rock Reserve is nearby too.
+Colac is near Australia's largest permanent salt lake and Victoria's largest natural lake, Lake Corangamite, and Red Rock Reserve.

 Lake Colac's water level can drop over summer dry periods to the point that it actually dried up for the first time in recorded history in 2009, but is always replenished after drought and is used for fishing, boating and water skiing.